tensorflow/tensorflow/tensorflow/docs_src/tutorials/linear.md

 "sparse" because they may be very long, with many zeros, when the set of possible values is very large (such as all English words).

-While you don't need to use categorical columns to use tf.estimator linear models, one of the strengths of linear models is their ability to deal with large sparse vectors.
-Sparse features are a primary use case for the tf.estimator linear model tools.
+While you don't need to use categorical columns to use the linear model tools provided by Estimators, one of the strengths of linear models is their ability to deal with large sparse vectors.
+Sparse features are a primary use case for the linear model tools provided by Estimators.

 ##### Encoding sparse columns